domengorjup/netfshare/README.md

  - `upload_only`: clients can upload their data into a selected subdirectory of the shared folder.
 The uploaded content is placed inside a subfolder with the user's selected name.
 Currently, only a *single upload* by each user is allowed.

+## Localization

+netfshare supports localization using [flask-babel]([s](https://python-babel.github.io/flask-babel/)).

+The client-facing routes of the app are translated into English and Slovenian.